bgallamoza/Cocaine_Usage_Classification/README.md

 https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2015-nsduh-2015-ds0001

 ### Jupyter Notebook
+There are two Jupyter Notebooks that should be read in this order:
+1. **Exploratory Data Analysis (EDA.ipynb)**: Process cleaning, exploring, and graphing the dataset
+2. **Model_Building.ipynb**: Process creating a pipeline for data preprocessing and model building

 Anaconda should be installed, containing all the necessary libraries to run the code cells in my Jupyter Notebooks.
 You can install Anaconda here:

 https://www.anaconda.com/products/individual